reMarkable/cobalt/README.md

 * *cluster_zone*: The zone in which the GKE cluster was created
 * *gce_pd_name*: The name of the GCE persistent disk you created
 * *bigtable_instance_name*: The name of the Bigtable instance you created.
+* *shuffler_static_ip*: If you have allocated a static IP address in your Google Cloud Project you can assign it to the shuffler by writing it here.
+  Otherwise the shuffler will use a new dynamic IP address every time it is deployed.
+WARNING: Google Cloud Platform has a quota on static IP addresses.
+  If you manually create static IP addresses and the deployment of Cobalt fails you may have hit this quota.
+It is possible to request a quota increase.
+* *report_master_static_ip*: Same as above for the Report Master
+* *analyzer_service_static_ip*: Same as above for the Analyzer Service.
 * shuffler_config_file: If not specified uses the *demo* configuration file.
   If specified it should be a *source-root-relative* path to a Shuffler config file.